ryancblocker/comment-classification-model/README.md

 	2. Install the required dependencies from requirements.txt.
 	3. Run the provided train.py script, specifying the lang parameter (java, python, or pharo) to train and evaluate the corresponding model.
 	4. Use the inference.py script to classify new code comments.
-	5. The repository contains detailed instructions and comments in the code to assist with reproducibility.
+	5. For more information on the training of the models reer to Multi-LabelClassificationofCodeCommentsUsing Transformers.pdf